 Since my Grandma died a few weeks ago, I wake up every morning feeling like I’m drowning.
 I have good moments, but the pain of missing her seems to have a radar that extinguishes any kind of inch toward movement.
 Experiencing the death of a loved one is excruciating, but at the very least, comfort can be found in the finality of it.
 Finality is an extremely painful and difficult reality to accept, but you can rely on the knowingness that it will never change and thus, organically and at your own pace, accept it.

-And just like that… they’ve resurrected from the graveyard.
-If only for a moment.
+And just like that… they’ve resurrected from the relational graveyard.

 When it comes to figuring out how to stop missing someone…